Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/02-Request-Response.md

 As we review, be sure to compare/contrast Django syntax with what you've seen before in Flask.

-### Practice - I Do, We Do, You Do
+## Practice - I Do, We Do, You Do (15 minutes)

-Close your laptops and watch as the instructor starts a new project using the techniques from the tutorial.
+Watch as the instructor starts a new project using the techniques from the tutorial.

 Then, tell the instructor what to do to accomplish the same task.

-### Activity: Request/Response Practice
+## Activity: Request/Response Practice (15 minutes)

 On your own, complete the following: